 Are you doing your bit for the wellbeing of your fellow Calgary citizens?
 We are a community-oriented bunch here in Calgary and the City likes to make sure that everyone is contributing to the safety of our streets.

 So, this winter, brush up on your civic duties regarding snow removal unless you want the City of Calgary breathing down your neck!
 A failure to promptly clearing the snow and ice from your footpaths could lead to an unwanted fine and a black mark against you.

-Whether you’re a home or business owner, here’s everything you need to know about the Calgary bylaws on snow removal and what you can do to ensure that an unwelcome envelope isn’t popped through your door in the next few months.
+Whether you’re a home or business owner, here’s everything you need to know about the Calgary snow removal bylaws and what you can do to ensure that an unwelcome envelope doesn’t show up in your mailbox in the next few months.